-Helping Business and Individuals Harmed by Anticompetitive Behavior
+Helping Businesses And Individuals Harmed By Anticompetitive Behavior

 Competition benefits businesses and consumers.
 Antitrust laws seek to promote competitive markets.
-When companies violate antitrust laws, the price of goods and services surge, causing businesses and individuals to incur unnecessary expenses.
-Antitrust lawsuits are brought to challenge conduct – such as price discrimination, price-fixing, and monopolization or restraints – that has a harmful impact on competition.
+When companies violate antitrust laws, the price of goods and services surges, causing businesses and individuals to incur unnecessary expenses.
+Antitrust lawsuits are brought to challenge conduct, such as price fixing and monopolization, that has a harmful impact on competition.

-- Bid Rigging: Bid rigging is an illegal practice in which competitors conspire to raise prices in situations in which purchasers acquire goods or services by soliciting competing bids.
+Bid rigging is an illegal practice in which competitors conspire to raise prices in situations where purchasers acquire goods or services by soliciting competing bids.
 Competitors work together to submit overtly unacceptable bids to give the appearance that the winning bid was fair and reasonable.
-Examples include competitors forming a joint venture to submit a single bid, or the winning bidder subcontracting to the losing bidder.
+Examples include competitors forming a joint venture to submit a single bid or the winning bidder subcontracting to the losing bidder.

-- Price Fixing: Price fixing is an agreement among competitors to raise or maintain prices of goods or services, and can include changing the terms of discount programs, warranties, shipping fees, or financing rates.
+Price fixing is an agreement among competitors to raise or maintain prices of goods or services and can include changing the terms of discount programs, warranties, shipping fees, or financing rates.

 What Laws Govern Antitrust Violations?

-- The Clayton Act: The Clayton Act bans certain conduct that could create a monopoly, such as mergers and acquisitions that give one company exclusive control of a product or supply chain.
-The act provides for civil remedies, and grants the courts the pro-active power to enjoin anticompetitive conduct before it causes harm.
+The Clayton Act bans certain conduct that could create a monopoly, such as mergers and acquisitions, that give one company exclusive control of a product or supply chain.
+The act provides for civil remedies and grants the courts the proactive power to enjoin anti-competitive conduct before it causes harm.

 How Do I Challenge Antitrust Violations?

 What does it cost to bring an antitrust class action?
 Nothing.
-Robbins LLP represents consumers on a contingency fee basis, meaning we advance all attorney’s fees and expenses incurred by the litigation.
-If we are successful in obtaining a monetary recovery or substantial non-monetary benefit for the consumer we will seek to have the court approve our attorney’s fee request, which will be paid by the company and/or their insurance carriers.
-Robbins LLP never seeks reimbursement for attorney’s fees or costs directly from our antitrust class action clients.
+Robbins LLP represents businesses and individuals on a contingency fee basis, meaning we advance all attorney’s fees and expenses incurred by the litigation.
+If we are successful in litigation, we will seek to have the court approve our attorney’s fee request, which will be paid out of the recovery for the class.
+We never seek reimbursement for attorney’s fees or costs directly from our clients.